How to Use the Excel SLOPE Function – 5 Examples

 Intercept = C

-Here, the INTERCEPT function returns the y-axis intersection point of the line using x-axis values as well as y-axis values.
+The INTERCEPT function returns the y-axis intersection point using the x-axis and the y-axis values.

 Read More: How to Calculate Slope and Intercept in Excel

-4. Use of Excel SLOPE Function as VBA Function
+Example 4 – Using the Excel SLOPE Function as a VBA Function

 Use of Excel SLOPE Function as VBA Function